unlight/asmt-javascript-questions/README.md

 - Could you explain a role of Key Developer on a project?
 - What is a recent technical challenge you experienced and how did you solve it?
 - What’s the difference between L2 and L3?
-- What are pros and cons of Scrum?
-What’s the difference between Scrum and Kanban?
-When can’t we use SCRUM?
 - How do you deal with conflicts during the code review process?
 - How do you explain ‘dependency injection’ pattern to someone who has no experience working with it?
 - How do you debug performance issues?